Beefeater Gin Distillery Tour: Discover London Gin History

-Your tour will be in two parts – a self-guided tour through the Beefeater Gin Museum followed by a guided tour which takes you through the process of how the gin is made.
+The Beefeater gin tour is cleverly divided into two parts and starts with a 30-minute self-guided tour through the Gin Museum.
+This is followed by a guided tour that takes you through the process of how Beefeater gin is made.

 Discover the History of Gin in London